gabrielafpina/obsidian-vault/2. Literature Notes/Topics/crenças.md

 O que a maior parte das pessoas não tem em mente, no entanto, é que crenças são escolhas.

+Crenças são a forma como a nossa vida é ordenada.
+Toda a nossa realidade é criada a partir da nossa vibração e as nossas vibrações estão alinhadas com as nossas crenças.

 **COMO:**
+Você detecta as crenças a partir da auto obsertvação.

 **PENSADORES:**
 - [[Tony Robbins]]